Your Ultimate Guide to Getting Married in Montana

 • Residency: There is no residency requirement for officiants, meaning you can officiate weddings in Montana regardless of where you live.

 • Documentation required: While Montana does not issue specific credentials for officiants, you may need to provide documentation of your ordination to the Clerk of Court in the county where the wedding will take place.
-The required documents may vary by county, but the Classic Wedding Package offered by Universal Life Church Ministries covers the basic requirements.
+The required documents may vary by county, but you can find minister credentials in your Provenance Portal.

 How to Officiate a Wedding in Montana